mitogen-hq/mitogen/docs/howitworks.rst

 every case, for example when Python blocks signals during a variety of :py:mod:`threading` package operations.

-At some point it is likely Mitogen will be extended to support starting slaves running on Windows.
+At some point it is likely Mitogen will be extended to support children running on Windows.
 When that happens, it would be nice if the process model on Windows and UNIX did not differ, and in fact the code used on both were identical.